 - meeting on a regular basis

-- attending sub-committees eg Audit and Risk Assurance Committe
+- attending sub-committees, e.g. Audit and Risk Assurance Committee

 Directorate (Office of the Chairman and Chief Executive) will provide the secretariat for the Board.
 Minutes of the Board meetings will be provided to the CET for information and consideration.
-Redacted minutes will be made available to staff to Agency’s intranet, INsite, and more widely on the Agency’s page on GOV.UK.
+The minutes of Board will be made available to staff to Agency’s intranet, INsite, and more widely on the Agency’s page on GOV.UK.